-Our office will continue to be open Tuesday, Wednesday, Thursday from 9.00am – 3.30pm and we will continue to pick up urgent messages from the voicemail service outside of usual office hours.
+Our office is open Tuesday, Wednesday, Thursday from 9.00am – 3.30pm and we will pick up urgent messages from the voicemail service outside of usual office hours.
 Alternatively, you can email us at firstname.lastname@example.org .

-Birmingham Civic Housing Association will continue to be responsible for the quality of the service and we will check the performance of Wrekin and our other contractors.
+Birmingham Civic Housing Association is responsible for the quality of the service provided by our contractors and we will regularly check the performance of Wrekin and our other contractors.
 We may contact you to complete a satisfaction survey.

 Looking after your home is a two - way deal between you and us.
 We are responsible for most repairs but you must:

 - keep your home in a clean and tidy good condition

 - let us know as soon as problems occur

 - make sure no one damages your home

 Examples of repairs you are responsible for include: